SayaliAyarkar2018/trrringo-api-docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-alert_type     | Type of Alert - (Idling/Unauthorised Work)
-end_time   | Alert activity end time.
-start_time | Alert activity start time.
-device_id | Tractor chassis number
-location_x  | Alert localtion Latitude
-location_y  | Alert localtion Longitude
+category  | Alert categories(Idling/Unauthorised_Work/Geofence)
+alert_type | A subtype of the above category.
+(Will be defined when needed.
+Currenltly 1 will be sent) data | Data related to the alert.
+(Will vary but the fields below will be there for all of type.
+But there will be additional data for all of them.) instrumented_device_id | Tractor chassis number iot_device_id | IOT device number end_time   | Alert activity end time. start_time | Alert activity start time. location_x  | Alert localtion Latitude. location_y  | Alert localtion Longitude.

 ## Reports